chungg/traquer/README.md

 ## TODO
 - simplify reqs
 - handle div by zero scenarios
-- pad results with nan to match len of inputs
 - allow other numeric types rather than just f64